 AFS financial assets are initially measured at fair value on the Statement of Financial Position starting on the settlement date.
-Subsequent to initial recognition, AFS assets are carried at fair value with changes in fair value recorded in Other Comprehensive Income (OCI) until the asset is disposed of, or has become impaired.
+Subsequent to initial recognition, AFS assets are carried at fair value with changes in fair value recorded in OCI until the asset is disposed of, or has become impaired.
 As long as an AFS asset is held and not impaired, the gains and losses are not recognized in the Statement of Operations.
-When the asset is disposed of, or has become impaired, the gain or loss is recognized in the Statement of Operations and is deducted from OCI.
+When the asset is disposed of, or has become impaired in the Statement of Operations and is deducted from OCI.